Sports Illustrated Logo

 Sports Illustrated Logo 1954

-The uppercase is a hint at the coverage of major events and the national scale of the publication.
+The uppercase is a hint at the coverage of major events and the publication’s national scale.
 The orange motifs represent the engagement with the audience and consideration of their interests.
 A large part of the issue was devoted to entertainment for a wealthy audience that subscribed to this magazine.
-A red version of the emblem was also used when it came to hot news and competitions.
+A red version of the emblem was also used for hot news and competitions.

 White letters symbolize novelty, news, and updates to topics and photos in each issue.